 If you are traveling to Vietnam for the first time, you have probably seen the countless traditional Vietnamese treasures in the small shops around town.
 Common souvenirs that are available around the country include silk robes, woven bags and purses, leather goods, paintings, lacquer boxes, conical hats, and textiles.

-Most of these things can be purchased all over the country so there’s not a huge need to stock up at the very beginning of your trip.
+You can purchase most of these things all over the country so there’s not a huge need to stock up at the very beginning of your trip.
 However, you’ll find the widest selection of leather goods in Hoi An.
 And Hoi An is also the place to shop if you want something tailored.
-But if you’re just looking to pick-up one of the items mentioned above, you’re sure to find what you are looking for in Ho Chi Minh City!
+But if you’re just looking to pick up one of the items mentioned above, you’re sure to find what you are looking for in Ho Chi Minh City!

 Where to Buy Vietnamese Souvenirs in Saigon

-Don’t expect prices to be marked on the Vietnamese souvenirs in Ben Thanh Market and you’ll absolutely need to negotiate to get a fair price.
+Don’t expect marked prices on the Vietnamese souvenirs in Ben Thanh Market and you’ll absolutely need to negotiate to get a fair price.